pchang388/helm-charts/helm/README.md

-# Helm Chart To Simply Deploy Unpoller For Prometheus Metrics
+# Simply Deploy Unpoller For Prometheus Metrics
 See readme here: https://github.com/pchang388/simple-unifipoller for information on motivation

 ## Tested On